 A recent report by the Experience Innovation Network revealed that 54 percent of physicians have experienced at least one symptom of burnout.
 But it’s not practicing medicine that’s burdening these clinicians.
 Other challenges are consuming their time and energies, such as:

 - Too much travel.
 Many providers spend hours on the road, traveling between different hospitals and clinics.
-Some practice in half a dozen or more locations, particularly if their specialty is rare or they service a rural community.
+Some practice in half a dozen or more locations, particularly if their specialty is rare or they serve a rural community.
 The National Rural Health Association reports there are only 30 specialists per 100,000 people in rural communities, compared to 263 specialists per 100,000 urban residents.
 Because their time is limited at each location, they can’t easily reschedule patients who cancel appointments, which delays care and can drive patients to other doctors.

 - Reimbursement challenges.
 In addition to travel time restricting the number of billable services they can provide, clinicians may find their incomes limited by payer fee schedules and new reimbursement policies.
 They may also lose revenue to retail clinics and urgent care centers.

 - Documentation requirements.
 Meeting compliance regulations, quality measures and payer requirements can consume hours of each day.
-Providers need to collect data, complete medical record requests and comply with changing policies – leaving little time for patient interaction.
+Providers need to collect data, complete medical record requests, and comply with changing policies – leaving little time for patient interaction.

 - Technology barriers.
 Healthcare IT’s growing tech stack means providers must navigate platforms that don’t always work together, EHR systems that require significant training and support, and security controls that can block productivity and access to critical data.